-However, its extensive global presence, integration with other Microsoft platforms, low cost, and unlimited, pay-as-you-go testing make it a top candidate for low-complexity x86 environments.
+Azure Site Recovery’s extensive global presence and integration with other Microsoft platforms make it a top candidate for low-complexity x86 environments.
 It tends to compete head-to-head with iland (see below) in the low-cost x86 DRaaS space.
-And of course, Microsoft clearly has the edge when an organization is committed to Microsoft platforms or the Azure cloud.
+Microsoft is also beneficial for organizations committed to Microsoft platforms or the Azure cloud.

-It’s an approach that appeals to some U.S.-based midsize and large companies, but those who have a lot of in-house staff might not be as interested.
-If you are new to the cloud, lack cloud-savvy IT resources, and need to take great care of heterogeneous workloads that require colocation integrated into a comprehensive recovery plan, Bluelock might be a good bet.
+Intervision’s approach appeals to some U.S.-based midsize and large companies, but those who have a lot of in-house staff might not be as interested.
+If you are new to the cloud, lack cloud-savvy IT resources, and need to take great care of heterogeneous workloads that require colocation integrated into a comprehensive recovery plan, Intervision might be a good bet.

 TierPoint differentiates itself by appealing to medium-complexity environments that prioritize flexibility in technology choices and multiple tiers of services.
 It emphasizes power and infrastructure reliability via dedicated redundant elements.
 These are backed by an impressive array of generators, utility feeds, main electrical switchboards, and high-speed networks.

-As it rarely needs to compete with others in this guide in its area, it is naturally higher priced.
-The service offering includes monthly virtual test and an annual DR test – helpful for peace of mind.
+CloudHPT’s DRaaS is fully managed through an in-country network operations center.
 For those with in-country requirements within Dubai and Saudi Arabia, it is a top contender.
 It also has some clients configured for recovery to Amazon Web Services (AWS) and Microsoft Azure, within and outside the Middle East.

 Recovery Point’s focus is complex heterogeneous environments that include physical systems and servers, such as IBM Z, IBM i, IBM Power Systems and Oracle SPARC.
 This broad approach supports its wide U.S. client base, consisting of commercial companies, federal agencies, and state and local governments.